TIBCOSoftware/bwce-buildpack/README.md

 ##Test buildpack
   * Login to your Cloud Foundry environment
   * Push buildpack to Cloud Foundry if not already done
   * Go to [test](/test) directory and run [testBuildpack.sh](/test/testBuildpack.sh).
-If valid buildpack is created and uploaded, you will see `Buildpack test Passed !!` message printed.
+If valid buildpack is created and uploaded,  `Buildpack test Passed !!` message will be printed.
 In case of failure, inspect logs for `tibco.bwce.sample.http` application.

 ##License
 These buildpack scripts are released under [3-clause BSD](License.md) license.